Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: System and spin-squeezed states

 \subsection{Squeezing parameters}

 Given that in the remainder of this work we will be concerned with spin-squeezed states, it is pertinent to introduce at this point the relevant figures of merit of spin squeezing.
-Two such quantities are the number-squeezing- and coherent spin-squeezing parameters.
+In particular, two such quantities are the number-squeezing- and coherent spin-squeezing parameters.
+We define them in what follows adopting the standard convention according to which the mean collective spin points in the direction of $J_x$ and the direction of minimal variance is that of $J_z$ [cf. Eq.~\eqref{PseudoAngular}].
+The length of the collective spin will be denoted by $J\equiv N/2$.